-If your organization is migrating to Salesforce from a legacy system like Raiser’s Edge, you’re likely going to need the help of an integration partner or data consultant to help you migrate the data from your legacy system into Salesforce.
+If your organization is migrating to Salesforce from a legacy system like Raiser’s Edge or Luminate CRM, you’re likely going to need the help of an integration partner or data consultant to help you migrate the data from your legacy system into Salesforce.

 Choosing a partner that’s a good fit for your specific needs is important.
 If you want to select a partner that is good at doing data migrations (rather than just selling them), it’s important to dig deeper than the standard questions about scope, cost and timing.